 Tip: To overcome the file size limitation, you can upload large media files manually.

-- While importing automatically, one section is created, and all pages are placed within this section.
-To improve the course structure, you can create more sections manually and organize the pages within the corresponding sections.
+While importing automatically, one section is created, and all pages are placed within this section.
+You can easily edit the course structure, create more sections manually and move the pages into different sections.

 Transform your PowerPoint completely and use the full potential of Easygenerator